a-sit-plus/cidre/README.md

   - `IpInterface.V6` consisting of an `IpAddress.V6` network address and a prefix/netmask

 `IpNetwork`, `IpAddress` and their IPv4 and IPv6 specializations share the `IpAddressAndPrefix` interface hierarchy, which groups common semantics and functionality.
 However, addresses and networks are not comparable, so this is mainly an application of DRY.
+In addition, two typealiases are used:
+* `typealias Prefix = UInt`
+* `typealias Netmask = ByteArray`.

 ## Using in your Projects